Eyescale/Consensus/Release/Version-WIP/Examples/4_Yak/README.txt

 	a schema instance is entirely defined as
 		.s:(( schema, .position ), .start )
 	    where
-		position[1] is the entry into s's corresponding Schema definition (literal) start (aka. start frame) can be either one of the following ( [, .record:( ., event ))	// event to be consumed ( ], .record:( ., event ))	// event already consumed
+		position is the entry into s's corresponding Schema definition (literal[1]) start (aka. start frame) can be either one of the following ( [, .record:( ., event ))	// event to be consumed ( ], .record:( ., event ))	// event already consumed